simplify20/PowerfulRecyclerViewAdapter/README.md

 - beanName->simple class name of the generated DataBean，String type;
 - data->type of data which wrapped by DataBean and used by ViewHolder，Class type.

-3.build the project，apt will generated the DataBean code for you,and generated TestDataBean like this: app\build\generated\source\apt\debug\ [package]\TestDataBean.java
+3.build the project，apt will generated the DataBean code for you,and generated BookTitleBean like this: app\build\generated\source\apt\debug\ [package]\BookTitleBean.java
 ```java
 package com.steve.creact.powerfuladapter.presentation.viewholder.databean;